ADGEfficiency/course-starter-python/neuapp/blog/hypermodern-python.md

 ## Python 3.10

-Python 3.10 added better error messages - it's had a large positive impact on my Python development.
+Python 3.10 has added better error messages - it's had a large positive impact on my Python development.

 The code below has a mistake.
 We try to assign a value to the first element of `data`, mistakenly refering to the non-existent `datas` variable instead: